Skip navigation

 b) For goods transported by road (other than BRFR):

-the supplier in Romania, in the case of commercial transactions which subscribe to the customer's stock at disposal scheme.
+• the supplier in Romania, in the case of commercial transactions which are subject to the customer's stock at disposal scheme.

 Q3: How to declare goods in the VPS?